Certificate IV in Mental Health

-Certificate IV in Mental Health (CHC43315) has been endorsed as a voluntary entry-level qualification by the community mental health sector.
-It provides an opportunity for participants to build upon their on-the-job experience and receive a nationally recognised qualification in mental health.
+The Certificate IV in Mental Health is an opportunity to build on your on-the-job experience and receive a nationally recognised qualification in mental health.

-Successful completion of the Certificate IV in Mental Health (CHC43315) can lead to a range of potential career opportunities such as Community Rehabilitation and Support Worker, Mental Health Intake Officer and Mental Health Outreach Worker.
+Successful completion of the Certificate IV in Mental Health can lead to a range of potential career opportunities, including community support worker and mental health worker.

 What you will learn

-Our courses are delivered by experienced Mental Health workers.
-Through a blend of theory, practical coursework, and discussions with other support workers you will learn about:
+Through a blend of theory, practical coursework, and discussions with other support workers the course covers:

-- Working with people with mental health and alcohol & other drug issues
+- Working with people with mental health and alcohol and other drug issues

-- Recovery approaches and working with care network and other services
+- Recovery approaches and working with care networks and other services

 - Understand the interrelationship between medical, social, and psychological health